aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

 # [Getting Started](#Getting-Started)

-The easiest way to get started using the hosts is by using babylon.js editor with open-source-host plugin for importing amazon sumerian hosts into babylon.js project and aws-amplify-publisher plugin for publishing to the web.
+The easiest way to get started using the hosts is by using Babylon.JS Editor with open-source-host plugin for importing Amazon Sumerian Hosts into Babylon.js project and aws-amplify-publisher plugin for publishing to the web.
 More details can be found in [aws-tools-for-babylonjs-editor](https://github.com/aws-samples/aws-tools-for-babylonjs-editor/blob/main/README.md) repo.

-If you do not wish to use the Babylon.js editor, the following guide steps you through minimum code required to use hosts in Babylon.js.
+If you do not wish to use the Babylon.JS Editor, the following guide steps you through minimum code required to use hosts in Babylon.js.

 More details can be found in [demos-babylon](https://github.com/aws-samples/amazon-sumerian-hosts/tree/mainline/packages/demos-babylon), an example package demonstrating the features, such as animation and speaking user-entered text, of the Sumerian Host characters running in Babylon.js.